betterscientificsoftware/bssw.io/Articles/ShortArticles/DiscontinuingSoftwareProjects.md

 discontinue a software project in such a way that key assets remain aviailable for the community.

-* Ensure on-line access points have a continued maint. plan
+* Ensure on-line access points have a continued maintinence plan
   * as well as the systems where the below resources are hosted
   * mailing lists
   * issue trackers